Before you understand the difference between .NET Core SDK vs Runtime vs Hosting Bundle, you need to know about the .NET Core.

 What is Runtime Installer?

-The runtime installer only includes everything which required to run the .NET Core applications.
+The runtime installer only includes everything required to run the .NET Core applications.

-Runtime installer only installs the things which allows to run the .NET Core application.
+Runtime installer only installs the things which allow running the .NET Core application.

 There are two Runtime Installers available,